idodov/RedAlert/README.md

 ```

 ## Automation Examples
 You have the flexibility to generate various automated actions triggered by the binary sensor or its subsidiary sensors.
-As an example, one potential application is to dispatch alert messages to an LED matrix screen (e.g forwarding all alerts to the Ulanzi Smart Clock, which is based on ESPHome32 and features a screen).
+As an example, one potential application is to dispatch alert messages to a LED matrix screen (e.g. forwarding all alerts to the Ulanzi Smart Clock, which is based on ESPHome32 and features a screen).

 ![20231013_210149](https://github.com/idodov/RedAlert/assets/19820046/0f88c82c-c87a-4933-aec7-8db425f6515f)